 1. Deep dives into the games you love

 Every issue we do a big—often exclusive—deep dive into one of the most exciting PC games on the horizon.
-Recent issues have featured in-depth looks at Crusader Kings III, Flight Simulator, Doom Eternal and more.
-It's not just upcoming games that burn under our watchful gaze—just recently Andy talked to the creative minds behind the original Deus Ex to find out how its iconic opening level was made.
+Recent issues have featured in-depth looks at Cyberpunk 2077, World of Warcraft: Shadowlands, Baldur's Gate III and more.
+It's not just upcoming games that burn under our watchful gaze—just recently Alex Wiltshire talked to the creative minds behind System Shock 2 to unearth the surprising story of how it was made.

 2. A celebration of the wider culture of PC gaming

-We also look at the culture surrounding PC gaming, from the people who make the games to the people who celebrate them in strange and wonderful ways.
+We investigate the culture surrounding PC gaming, from the people who make the games to the people who celebrate them in strange and wonderful ways.
 Sometimes that means talking to the developers of EVE Online in a hot tub.
-Sometimes that means revealing the race to save Japan's incredible '80s PC gaming history.
-Sometimes it means looking into the search for new microchip materials.
+Sometimes that means revealing the difficulties of Chinese indie development.
 And sometimes it just means asking developers about toilets in videogames.

-It's true: we review games.
-But we also run down the best new hardware, offering key advice to help you find the perfect components for your needs.
-We also maintain parts lists for three PC builds—budget, mid-range and extravagantly decadent—for anyone looking for a brand new rig.
+In addition to our game reviews, our ever-expanding hardware team are on hand to offer key advice to help you find the perfect components for your rig.
+We also maintain parts lists for three PC builds—budget, mid-range and extravagantly decadent—for anyone looking for a brand new setup.

 Extra Life is, if we do say so ourselves, the best section of the magazine.
 It's a celebration of PC gaming's past and present.
 In Reinstall, we take a look at enduring classics, cult favourites and niche mistakes.
 In Why I Love, we revel in the best bits of our favourite PC games.
 And in Diary, we try to force the AI to play Crusader Kings II for us, leave RNG in charge of our Hitman playthrough, or just try to raise a child in The Sims 4 with predictably disastrous results.